SPINNING FISHING COMBOS

 built reel.
 The movement of the reel should feel solid, and smooth in performance.
 There should be no back

-play, it should lock solid when trying to reel backwards, with the exception being if you unlocked the block
+play, it should lock solid when trying to reel backwards, with the exception being if you unlocked the block that

-that locks the reel from reeling backwards.
+locks the reel from reeling backwards.

 3. Weight

 The weight of your spinning reel is also important.
-A good quality, well made reel, will be much lighter than
+A good quality, well made reel, will be much lighter than it’s

-use.
 It’s important to consider the weight of a reel when making a decision on buying a new fishing reel.
 Most

 online stores, and many reel packages will list the weight of the reel to show you a comparison between reels